 The body may convert a

 Omega-3 supplements sometimes cause side effects.
-These are typically mild and may include:
+These are

 - a bad taste in the mouth